agilogy/agilogy-blog/_posts/2023-03-17-writing-a-simple-jdb-library-in-java.md

 3. She does not need to worry about advancing the cursor with `next()`
 4. She does not need to deal with primitive types and `wasNull()` (assuming we can live with wrapping every primitive value in nullable columns)

-For that, we are asking our user to provide a lambda that we wil execute to read each row.
+For that, we are asking our user to provide a lambda that we will execute to read each row.
 As we don't want her to mess with `next()` we will handle her a trimmed-down `ResultSet` where she can only get results but not move the cursor.
-That class can also facilitate things when she deals with nulls and wrarper types:
+That class can also facilitate things when she deals with nulls and wrapper types:

 ```java
 public class ResultSetView {